strapi-community/strapi-plugin-slugify/README.md

 ### Additional Requirement for GraphQL

-Per [#35](https://github.com/ComfortablyCoding/strapi-plugin-slugify/issues/35) please ensure that the slugify plugin configuration is placed **after** the graphql plugin configuration.
+Per [#35](https://github.com/ComfortablyCoding/strapi-plugin-slugify/issues/35) please ensure that the slugify plugin configuration is placed **before** the graphql plugin configuration.

 ## The Complete Plugin Configuration Object